alexeygolev/react-jsonschema-form/README.md

   * `select`: a select box with `true` and `false` as options;
   * by default, a checkbox is used

+> Note: If an `enumNames` property is provided by the schema, its values will be used to populate the widget labels (by default, they're `"true"` and `"false"`).

 #### For `string` fields

   * `textarea`: a `textarea` element;